Truth or Twist? Optimal Model Selection for Reliable Label Flipping Evaluation in LLM-based Counterfactuals: Introduction

-In this work, we \textbf{first} define four types of relationships between the counterfactual generator model and the judge model: being the same model, independent models with and without fine-tuning on the target dataset, distilled models, and models from the same family. \textbf{Secondly}, we conduct comprehensive experiments to predict labels for counterfactuals generated by two state-of-the-art approaches across three datasets and five generator models, with 15 judge models. \textbf{Thirdly}, we undertake a user study to assess the validity of the generated counterfactuals in acquiring ground-truth LFR.
-Our finding shows that a judge model with an independent, non-fine-tuned relationship to the generator captures label flipping most effectively.
+In this work, we \textbf{first} define four types of relationships between the counterfactual generator model and the judge model: being the same model, independent models with and without fine-tuning on the target dataset, distilled models, and models from the same family (Figure~\ref{fig:example}). \textbf{Secondly}, we conduct comprehensive experiments to predict labels for counterfactuals generated by two state-of-the-art approaches across three datasets and four generator models, with 15 judge models. \textbf{Thirdly}, we undertake a user study to assess the validity of the generated counterfactuals in acquiring a ground-truth LFR.

+We find that a judge model with an independent, non-fine-tuned relationship to the generator captures label flipping most effectively.
 Relationships between the generator and judge models that are most aligned with the user study, lead to improved model performance and robustness.
 Additionally, there remains a considerable gap between the performance of the best judge models and the results observed in the user study. \looseness=-1